 This video gives you a look at how a swing-away heat press works:

-Also known as the ‘pull out’ style because this is what you do to access the pressing area.
-This allows it many of the same advantages as the swing away style, though it is basically a clamshell press with a pull out bottom.
+This style is also known as the ‘pull out’ style because you can pull out the lower platen in order to arrange your garment.
+This allows many of the same advantages as the swing-away style, such as the ability to work more freely, though it is basically a clamshell press with a pull out bottom.

 The work area pulls out from under the top platen giving plenty of room to lay out your garment.